 The symptoms are caused by the larvae of the species Opogona sacchari.
 The moths are nocturnal.
 They have a bright brown body, are about 11 mm in size and have a wing span of 18-25 mm.
 Forewings are of an homogeneous brown, with sometimes a long darker banding and males have a dark brown spot on them.
 The back wings are gray and brighter, with fringes in the margins.
 The female moth lays around 50-200 eggs in groups of about 5 into wounds and cracks of the plant tissue.
 After about 12 days the white or pale green, slightly transparent larvae hatch.
 The larvae have a bright reddish to brown head with an eye-like mark on both sides.
 The larvae grow to about 26 mm within about 50 days.
 Then they pupate at the end of the feeding tunnels.
 After an additional 20 days, the new generation of adult moths hatch.
 The development is strongly favored in cool temperatures (about 15°C) and dry weather.
 This period may be reduced under warmer weather conditions.

 In greenhouse experiments, the use of nematodes such as Steinernema feltiae, Heterorhabditis bacterophora and Heterorhabditis heliothidis was effective against the larvae.

 Always consider an integrated approach with preventive measures together with biological treatments.
-If insecticides are needed, products containing imidacloprid or carbaryl can be used as foliar sprays or dusting applications.
-Please bear in mind that the listed chemicals may have a toxic impact on human health as well as on animals.
+If insecticides are needed, they can be used as foliar sprays or dusting applications.
+Please bear in mind that some chemicals may have a toxic impact on human health as well as on animals.